Dying, Death

 Nicola Finch

 Nicola brings her leadership skills and online expertise to the Network along with decades of involvement with deathcaring personally and professionally.
 She has a particular interest in death literacy through education and Natural Burial.
-Nicola took her Death Doula training through Douglas College and is a member of End of Life Doula Association of Canada EOLDAC
+Nicola took her Death Doula training through Douglas College, is a supporting member of the End of Life Doula Association of Canada and an active member of the Death Doula Network International

 778-765-1552